SoftwareGuy/Ignorance/README.md

 ## Target compatibility
 - 32Bit Standalone targets are **not supported** as I am not able to get a DLL compiled that supports 32Bit targets.
 Please make sure you target 64Bit for standalone builds.
 - Android 32Bit ARMv7 and 64Bit ARM64, Windows x64, Mac OS x64, Linux x64 platforms are supported.
-- Tested and confirmed to work on both Unity 2017.4 and Unity 2018.2 (using the respective branches of Mirror and Ignorance, of course).
+- Tested and confirmed to work on both Unity 2018.2, 2018.3, 2019.1 Beta (using the respective branches of Mirror and Ignorance, of course).

 ## Installation
 ### Release Method